ReckerXF/ReckerXF/README.md

 #### 3. ixEmplacements
 ![Lua](https://img.shields.io/badge/Lua-2C2D72?style=for-the-badge&logo=lua&logoColor=white)

 ixEmplacements is a plugin for the Helix framework within Garry's Mod that was done as a commission in late 2023.
-It utilizes an assembly and disassembly system; requiring the appropriate items to be in the player's inventory before assembling and disassembling the emplacement.
+It utilizes an assembly and disassembly system for [Gredwitch's Emplacements](https://steamcommunity.com/sharedfiles/filedetails/?id=1391460275); requiring the appropriate items to be in the player's inventory before assembling and disassembling the emplacement.
 Emplacements are saved, allowing them to remain in place beyond a server restart.